yuriechan/grpc-workspace/protocol-buffers-3-java-golang-python/10-protocol-buffers-advanced/notes.md

     * `fixed64`
     * `sfixed32`
     * `sfixed64`
-  * each tpye is constructed to handle:
+  * each type is constructed to handle:
     * i. range of allowed values: 64 bits has wider value range than 32 bits
     * ii. whether negative values are allowed: `uint32` vs `sint32`
     * iii. size efficiency on serialisation